-The following table summarizes the Company's awards of restricted stock, performance stock and contract stock for the year ended December 31, 2013:
+The following table summarizes the Company's awards of restricted stock, performance stock and contract stock for the year ended December 31, 2014:

-Restricted Stock Awards Performance Stock and Contract Stock A Shares Weighted Average Grant Date Fair Value Per Share Shares eighted Average nt Date Fair Value Per Share (In thousands) (In thousands) Unvested, December 31, 2012 346 \$ 37.80 199 \$ 30.49 Granted 169 38.65 70 39.25 Cancellations (34) 38.59 (1) 35.68 Released (160) 39.43 (4) 39.44 Unvested, December 31, 2013 321 \$ 37.29 264 \$ 32.74
+Restricted Stock Awards Performance Stock and Contract Stock Awar Shares eighted Average nt Date Fair Value Per Share Shares Grant ghted Average Date Fair Value Per Share (In thousands) (In thousands) Unvested, December 31, 2013 321 \$ 37.29 264 \$ 32.74 Granted 239 46.16 26 46.41 Cancellations (48) 42.20 (4) 43.07 Released (204) 39.80 (3) 35.48 Unvested, December 31, 2014 308 \$ 43.29 283 \$ 34.43 basis over the vesting period.
+As of December 31, 2014, there was approximately \$11.6 million of total unrecognized compensation costs related to unvested awards.
+These costs are expected to be recognized over a weighted-average period of approximately two years.

-The Company recognized \$9.2 million, \$7.7 million and \$24.5 million in expense related to such awards during the years ended December 31, 2013, 2012 and 2011, respectively.
-The total fair market value of shares vested in 2013, 2012 and 2011 was \$6.5 million, \$6.7 million and \$29.7 million, respectively.
+The Company recognized \$13.7 million, \$9.2 million and \$7.7 million in expense related to such awards during the years ended December 31, 2014, 2013 and 2012, respectively.
+The total fair market value of shares vested in 2014, 2013 and 2012 was \$9.4 million, \$6.5 million and \$6.7 million, respectively.

 Performance stock awards have performance features associated with them.
 Performance stock, restricted stock and contract stock awards generally have requisite service periods of three years.
-The fair value of these awards is being expensed on a straight-line basis over the vesting period.
-As of December 31, 2013, there was approximately \$11.1 million of total unrecognized compensation costs related to unvested awards.
-These costs are expected to be recognized over a weighted-average period of approximately two years.
+The fair value of these awards is being expensed on a straight-line

 On June 7, 2012, the Company's former CEO terminated his employment with the Company and ceased to serve as Executive Chairman of the Board of Directors and as an officer or employee of the Company and its subsidiaries and affiliates.
 The Company's former CEO continues to serve as Chairman of the Board of Directors and as a non-employee member of the Board.
-In the fourth quarter of 2012, the Company distributed to him in the form of shares of its common stock 1.67 million deferred stock units ("SUs"), less shares withheld for taxes, as a result of the termination of his employment.
+In the fourth quarter of 2012, the Company distributed to him in the form of shares of its common stock 1.67 million deferred stock units, less shares withheld for taxes, as a result of the termination of his employment.

-At December 31, 2013, there are approximately 0.2 million additional vested Restricted Units held by various employees for which the related shares have not yet been issued.
-Included in this amount are 34,868 units granted in October 2010 in connection with the Company's hiring of its Chief Executive Officer for which the Company immediately expensed \$1.5 million as these shares were fully vested at the date of grant.
+At December 31, 2014, there are approximately 0.2 million additional vested Restricted Units held by various employees for which the related shares have not yet been issued.

-At December 31, 2013, there were approximately 2.0 million shares available for grant under the Plans.
+At December 31, 2014, there were approximately 1.7 million shares available for grant under the Plans.